Frequently asked questions about studying and researching in Sweden

 If you have been awarded fewer credits than the required number of credits, the lower number of credits may be accepted in certain exceptional cases.
 There may be various circumstances that have prevented you from making acceptable progress in your studies:

 - Illness or, for example, the illness or death of a close relative.
 You need to prove these circumstances with documents, and you must also show that the events in question have affected your ability to study to such an extent that it may have affected your studies in a negative manner.

 - Other circumstances that are beyond your control.
 For example, your higher education institution may adapt its teaching to limit the spread of infection and therefore cancel or postpone courses and/or examinations.

 The Swedish Migration Agency may make exceptions to the credits requirement if, for example, the required number of credits can be achieved through re-examination that takes place close to the date on which the residence permit expired.
 You should take the first available opportunity to complete a course that you have been unable to complete in time.

-You will find more information about what the Swedish Migration Agency means by "acceptable progress" on the website regarding extend a permit.
+You will find more information about what the Swedish Migration Agency means by "acceptable progress" on the page regarding extending a permit.